Samourai-Wallet/whirlpool-client-cli/README.md

 java -jar target/whirlpool-client-version-run.jar --network=test --server=host:port --pool=0.1btc --seed-passphrase=foo --seed-words="all all all all all all all all all all all all" --aggregate-postmix --rpc-client-url=http://user:password@host:port
 ```
 - seed-passphrase & seed-words: wallet seed
+- aggregate-postmix: move funds back to premix-wallet.
+Or --aggregate-postmix=address to move funds to a specific address.

 ## Build instructions
 Build with maven: